annotation/mondriaan/README.md

 Selected Letters of Mondriaan in Text-Fabric.

-In this repository we prepare a "Proeftuin* of 14 letters of [Mondriaan](https://rkd.nl/en/explore/artists/56854) for the application of data science.
+In this repository we prepare a "Proeftuin" of 14 letters of [Mondriaan](https://rkd.nl/en/explore/artists/56854) for the application of data science.